ariga/atlas/doc/md/concepts/workflows.md

 in our example of setting a default value in a SQLite database above.

-As part of the Atlas project we advocate for a third combined approach that we call "Versioned Migration Authoring".
+As part of the Atlas project we advocate for a third combined approach that we call "Versioned Migration Aut    horing".
 Versioned Migration Authoring is an attempt to combine the simplicity and expressiveness of the declarative approach with the control and explicitness of versioned migrations.